Splafty/EDI/README.md

 sure that each student in the group has their real name and surname entered in the github settings.

-<br>(❗) 4️.
+<br>(❗❗❗) 4️.
 You can make changes to project files on github before the deadline.
 If you make
 changes to the project files after the deadline, the final grade for the project will be reduced by 20 points.